Medicare & Medicaid Audit Defense Attorneys In Arizona

 If you have received notice of a Medicaid audit or investigation by AHCCCS, it should not be ignored, as final decisions from such actions have potentially far reaching consequences.
 Cases of suspected Medicaid fraud may be referred to the Arizona Attorney General for prosecution, may result in payment suspension, or may conclude with the provider being suspended, terminated or excluded from participating in the Medicaid program.
 The names of providers who have been suspended, terminated or excluded from the Medicaid program are maintained on the OIG’s sanction list.
 Consequently, suspension, termination or exclusion from Medicaid may result in the provider also being terminated from Medicare; may result in loss of a physician’s membership and privileges at hospitals and health care entities; and in certain circumstances, may result in disciplinary action being taken against the health care provider’s professional license.

-The attorney’s at Goldberg Law Group have been representing health care providers in Medicaid post-payment review, fraud investigations, and termination/exclusion actions for years.
+The Arizona Medicaid audit attorneys at Goldberg Law Group have been representing health care providers in Medicaid post-payment review, fraud investigations, and termination/exclusion actions for years.
 Our clients include physicians, dentists, medical groups and clinics, transportation providers, nursing facilities, home health care agencies, and other health care providers.
-We routinely represent and advise providers in Medicaid audits, fraud investigations, and overpayment and termination actions.
+Additionally, our Medicaid audit defense attorneys routinely represent and advise providers in Medicaid audits, fraud investigations, and overpayment and termination actions.
 We offer distinctive knowledge and insight gained from years of experience representing Medicaid providers that enables us to effectively defend our clients.

 16427 N. Scottsdale Road -

 Scottsdale, AZ 85254